patrick-andrew-jain-taylor/cs4180/assignment2/README.txt

 		-storepass server

-Once these certificates are exported, they will be imported into the opposite keystores.
+Once these certificates are exported, they will be imported into the opposite truststores.
 Using -importcert, we will use import the -alias, -file, and -keypass of the client, but the -keystore and -storepass of the server.
 Vice versa applies for the server.

 Import Client Cert:
-	keytool -importcert
+	keytool -import
 		-alias client
 		-file client/client.pfx
 		-keypass client
 		-storetype jks
-		-keystore server/server.keystore
+		-keystore server/servertrust.keystore
 		-storepass server

 Import Server Cert: